A vehicle parked near Spitzkoppe at sunset in Namibia

 Is this you?

-For a normal 14-day trip including arrival and departure, the strongest first-timer loop is usually Windhoek arrival, Sossusvlei, Swakopmund, Damaraland, Etosha, one central Namibia reset stop, then Windhoek again.
-That sounds obvious.
-The useful part is how the nights are split.
+For a 14-day trip including arrival and departure, the strongest first-timer loop is Windhoek arrival, Sossusvlei, Swakopmund, Damaraland, Etosha, one central Namibia reset, then Windhoek.
+That part sounds obvious.
+The useful detail is how the nights are split.

-The version that usually works best is 13 nights: one arrival night near Windhoek or the airport, two nights Sossusvlei, two nights Swakopmund, two nights Damaraland, three nights Etosha, two nights in central Namibia, then one final night near Windhoek before the flight.
-Those last central nights are not there because they outrank the headline regions.
-They are there because they stop the end of the trip collapsing into a blur of long drives and airport stress.
+Across 13 sleeping nights: one near Windhoek or the airport on arrival, two at Sossusvlei, two at Swakopmund, two in Damaraland, three in Etosha, two in central Namibia, then one near Windhoek before the flight.
+The central nights are not there because they outrank the headline regions.
+They are there to stop the end of the trip collapsing into long drives and airport stress.

 • night 1: Windhoek or airport-area arrival night